SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

 Again, errors will be propagated as an ``IOException`` and must be handled.

-Example: Loading a default config from the plugin jar file
+Example: Loading a Default Config from the Plugin Jar File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: java